PrachetShah/Creamy/README.md

 # Creamy
 A Website created using Django
+Contents:
+* Home
+* Contact